duncangrimes/rat-AI-touille/README.md

 # rat-AI-touille
-Cook book bot for you and me
+AI book bot for you and me

 Collection, filtering, preprocessing, tokenizing, encoding, embedding (with pretrained model)